McStasMcXtrace/Schools/2024/NECSA_October_2024/00_Preschool_Monday_September_30th/05_visualise_the_geometry_(mcdisplay)/README.md

 - After pressing run you should get an output like this:
 ![pyqtgraph view](mcdisplay-pyqtgraph2.png)
 - The display is interactive, you may move, pan and zoom using your mouse in combination with clicking/right-clicking and/or scrooling.
 Using `space` will render the neutron rays in the instrument one at a time.

+- Once you are done experimenting with the visualisation, please proceed to [../06_scan/](../06_scan/README.md)